Massacre in Rome

 Massacre in Rome (Rappresaglia) is a 1973 Italian war drama film directed by George Pan Cosmatos about the Ardeatine massacre which occurred at the Ardeatine caves in Rome, 24 March 1944, committed by the Germans as a reprisal for a partisan attack against the SS Police Regiment Bozen.
 The film was based on the 1967 book Death in Rome by Robert Katz.
 An Italian court gave producer Carlo Ponti and director Cosmatos a six-month suspended sentence for their film which claimed Pope Pius XII knew of and did nothing about the execution of Italian hostages by the Germans.
 The charges eventually were dropped on appeal.
 The names of the victims are shown in the closing credits, as opposed to the cast credits and crew members.

 Plot

-The film stars Richard Burton as the Rome Gestapo chief Herbert Kappler, who carries out the killings of 335 mostly randomly and hurriedly selected victims in revenge for partisans killing 33 Germans: using a ratio of ten Italian victims for every German.
+The film follows Rome Gestapo chief Herbert Kappler, who carries out the killings of 335 mostly randomly and hurriedly selected victims in revenge for partisans killing 33 Germans: using a ratio of ten Italian victims for every German.
 However, they had rounded up five more than expected but continued on with their plan.
 Meanwhile, the Vatican stands by and issues no condemnation.